 Tours of the Mercer-Williams House focus on the architecture and restoration of the house; Williams’s legacy as a historical preservationist; and the remaining antiques (most of the antiques with which Williams filled the house have now been sold).
 Discussion of both the shooting and “The Book” is minimal.

-The Owens-Thomas House is one of Savannah’s most outstanding antebellum houses, and also one of its most completely preserved.
-Slave quarters and English-style parterre gardens can be seen, besides the architecture and antiques of the main house itself.
+The Owens-Thomas House & Slave Quarters is one of Savannah’s most outstanding antebellum houses, and also one of its most completely preserved.
+Enslaved people’s quarters and English-style parterre gardens can be seen, besides the architecture and antiques of the main house itself.

 The Owens-Thomas House dates from the 1810s, built for wealthy cotton merchant and banker Richard Richardson and his family.
 It was William Jay’s first Savannah commission: Jay is one of the most notable architects to have worked in the city, and the Owens-Thomas House is considered his finest work.